Our long-term target is to produce energy in a climate-neutral way.

 We aim to improve energy efficiency by 5.4 per cent from the 2015 level by 2025.
-We strive to further increase the efficiency of utilising waste heat and recycled heat, to optimise production and to enhance the use of energy for internal consumption at substations.
-The next power plant energy audit will be carried out at our largest production unit, Vuosaari B.
+We strive to further increase the efficiency of utilising excess heat and recycled heat, to optimise production and to enhance the use of energy for internal consumption at substations.

 In 2018, we launched an energy audit on Vuosaari B power plant, where all potential areas to improve the efficiency of energy use are investigated and an action plan to implement the improvement measures is drawn up.
 We also improved the efficiency of production and distribution with changes in the operating methods of power plants, equipment replacements and refurbishment of the district heating network.